Why is it called the Helen P. Denit Honors Program?

 for independent research, conference attendance and presentation, study and service abroad trips and non-paid internships.
 We also do all kinds of cool stuff that's free.
 Check out our events.

-Will I have an opportunity to do research?
+Will I have an opportunity to research my interests?

 Yes, we strongly encourage original research.
 You will receive one-on-one guidance from your faculty advisers and mentors while you explore and research topics of interest to you.
 Check out recent examples of our students' research here.